null

 Macro

 Macro lenses are essential for capturing detailed images of small underwater subjects, typically those golf ball-sized or smaller.
+These are our favorite Canon lenses for macro photography.

 Canon RF 100mm f/2.8L Macro IS USM: This lens is ideal for photographing small, shy subjects due to its longer working distance.
 It's also a crucial tool for supermacro photography when paired with a macro diopter.
 The RF version outperforms its EF counterpart, offering additional magnification with a supermacro 1.4:1 ratio.
 While it features a spherical aberration control ring, we don't recommend using this underwater as it creates a soft effect.